-Entering graduate students are supported for the first 4.5 months (August 16-December 31by ILSGP as Graduate Research Assistants (GRA).
+Entering graduate students are supported for the first 4.5 months (August 16-December 31) by ILSGP as Graduate Research Assistants (GRA).
 Continued financial support becomes the responsibility of the permanent laboratory starting on January 1 of the first academic year.

 The primary means of support for continuing CMB students is through appointment as a Teaching Assistant (TA), Graduate Research Assistant (GRA), or receipt of a University Fellowship or external fellowship (NIH, NSF, etc.).
+These positions provide a stipend, access to university health insurance, and tuition remission for up to 9 credits during each fall and spring semester and up to 3 credits during the summer semester.

 Upon joining a permanent lab, it is the student's responsibility to discuss their stipend and source of support with the PI.
 When selecting laboratories, students should also inquire as to the availability of summer support from grants as TA positions are very limited during the summer.